 You may be entitled to a free NHS flu vaccination from your GP or local pharmacist.
 Find out if you are eligible today.

-If you have a dry cough, a preparation containing an antitussive such as dextromethorphan or pholcodine is the most suitable to try.
+If you have a dry cough, a preparation containing an antitussive such as dextromethorphan is the most suitable to try.
 If you have a chesty cough, a preparation containing an expectorant such as guaifenesin or ipecacuanha is the most suitable to try.
 Your pharmacist can advise you which one may be suitable for you.
-If you are buying these medicines from the supermarket, they are usually clearly labelled and state on the box which type of cough they aim to help.
+If you are buying these cough medicines from the supermarket, the box should clearly state which type of cough it aims to help and what the ingredients are..

 Children under 6 years old

-For children under 6 years of age, only give them simple preparations such as glycerin, honey, and lemon.
-Do not give children who are younger than 6 years old cough medicines with any of the active ingredients listed above (antitussives, expectorants, antihistamines, or decongestants).
-This is because the risk of a young child having a side-effect to one these preparations is greater than any possible benefit of the medicine.
+Children under 6 years of age should only be given simple cough syrups such as glycerin, honey, and lemon.
+Cough syrup boxes will show what age of child it is appropriate for.
+Do not give children who are younger than 6 years old cough syrups with any of the active ingredients listed above (antitussives, expectorants, antihistamines, or decongestants).
+This is because the risk of a young child having a side-effect to one these preparations is greater than any possible benefit of the cough medicine.

 Children aged 6 to 12